ZFTurbo/VOTS2023-Challenge-Tracker/README.md

 other frame).
 * Tracker doesn’t fix obvious failed cases (for example, if object on the next frame is too far away from the previous tracked position).
-* If there are several similar objects in video, then tracker works bad
+* If there are several similar objects in video, then tracker works bad.

 ## Citation